Jonathan M. Scholey

-Jonathan M. Scholey (born 1955) is a British-American cell biologist and distinguished professor emeritus from the department of molecular and cellular biology at the University of California, Davis.
-He worked on the cell biology of motor proteins and the mechanisms of mitosis and ciliogenesis.
+Jonathan M. Scholey (born 1955 in Yorkshire, England) is a cell biologist and distinguished professor emeritus from the department of molecular and cellular biology at the University of California, Davis.
+He worked on the cell biology of motor proteins, notably mitotic and intraflagellar transport (IFT) motors, and the mechanisms of mitosis and ciliogenesis.
+He taught undergraduate and graduate classes in biochemistry, biophysics and cell biology.